rob-p/CMSC423_F21/course-materials.md

   - Shramay Palta (spalta@umd.edu)
     - Office hours : TBA across from IRB 5138
 * **Masking policy** : President Pines [provided clear expectations](https://today.umd.edu/articles/umd-reinstate-indoor-mask-mandate-following-county-guidance-653e50ac-9f0e-4842-aacb-edb433dab24a) to the University about the wearing of masks for students, faculty, and staff.
 Face coverings over the nose and mouth are required while you are indoors at all times.
 There are no exceptions when it comes to classrooms and laboratories.
 Students not wearing a mask will be given a warning and asked to wear one, or will be asked to leave the room immediately.
 Students who have additional issues with the mask expectation after a first warning will be referred to the Office of Student Conduct for failure to comply with a directive of University officials.
+* **Other COVID-related information** : More specific health information appears below in this syllabus.
+However, the following bears repeating; please use both _common sense_ and the _precautionary principle_ in determining if you should get tested or attend a specific lecture in person.
+Our goal this semester is to maintain in person instruction as long as is feasible (ideally the whole semester).
+In addition to mask and vaccine mandates, retaining in person instruction and avoiding serious outbreaks will require the consistent vigilance of all of those in our university community.
+If you are feeling at all symptomatic, or if you have been in "contact" (< 6 feet for >= 15 minutes) with someone who has tested positive for SARS-CoV-2 (regardless of whether or not they are symptomatic), please _do not attend_ this class or any other class until you have tested negative.
+Only with our collective effort and continued vigilance will we have an opportunity at a successful _in person_ semester.

 ## Course Content